 Cover crops also slow erosion, improve soil, smother weeds and enhance nutrient and moisture availability.
 They can also increase overall farm profitability through increased yields, reduced fertilizer costs and less weed management.

 In 2018, a CWA-sponsored bill created the state Nesting Bird Habitat Incentive Program to provite support for farmers who wish to fallow a portion of their land to provide waterfowl and upland game bird nesting habitat.
 CWA continues to seek funding for implementation of the program.

 IMPLEMENT WILDLIFE-FRIENDLY HARVESTING TECHNIQUES

 You can mount flushing bars on the front of tractors or self-propelled haybines.
 These devices create a disturbance in front of your machinery, giving nesting hens a little more time to escape.
 Nests will likely still be destroyed, but many hens will re-nest.
 For more information, click here.

 You can also alter harvesting routes for hay and wheat.
 Instead of harvesting from the outside of a field in, which tends to concentrate birds at the center, harvesting from the inside out gives them a chance to escape to adjacent cover.

-Mowing can destroy nests, eggs, and adult birds because ground-nesting females that are incubating eggs are extremely reluctant to leave their nests.
+Mowing can destroy nests, eggs and adult birds because ground-nesting females that are incubating eggs are extremely reluctant to leave their nests.
 We recommend delaying mowing as long as possible if during the peak nesting season.
-If you can’t do that, you can operate equipment at a slower rate – swathers and mowers moving at 12+ mph give nesting hens very little time to react and fly clear of her nest.
+If you can’t do that, you can operate equipment at a slower rate - swathers and mowers moving at 12+ mph give nesting hens very little time to react and fly clear of their nests.